P1ntas/Large-Scale-Software-Development/factsheets/team3/luis_paiva.md

-# Factsheet for Tiago Marques
+# Factsheet for Luis Paiva

 ## Sprint 0